What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 • Best hiking daypacks

-• What to wear hiking *Colorado Capsule Wardrobe checklist
+• What to wear hiking in Colorado *Colorado Capsule Wardrobe checklist

 Best Hiking Daypack

-You need a place to stash hiking essential gear beyond the plastic water bottle you’ve carried in the past.
+You need a place to stash hiking must haves beyond the plastic water bottle you’ve carried in the past.
 Daypacks are the smallest and sweetest of the backpack family.
 Ranging in capacity from 13L to 36L, try on a few of these favorites to stash your essential hiking gear.

 In our early years of hiking, we’d grab the kids school packs for weekend hiking.
 While our 20 year old backs were fine with thin straps and shoulder heavy weight, our ongoing chiropractor bills say otherwise.